nealcrook/map80nascom/roms/readme.md

 The roms folder is used to keep all the Z80 code needed to run the emulator.

-The .nal and .nas are Nascom ascii format files, not sure whey some as .nal.
+The .nal and .nas are Nascom ascii format files, not sure why some as .nal.

 The current files are: